KDE/digikam-doc/setup_application/database_settings.rst

     :alt:
     :align: center

-    The digiKam Sqlite Configuration Page
+    The digiKam SQLite Configuration Page

 .. _mysql_database:

-The **WAL** SQlite mode is a very important option that we recommend to turn on with large databases to optimize transactions and improve performances.
+The **WAL** SQLite mode is a very important option that we recommend to turn on with large databases to optimize transactions and improve performances.

 The MySQL Database
 ------------------